Dow Inc. (DOW) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Oct.
-16, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Dow Inc. ("Dow" or the "Company") (NYSE: DOW) have opportunity to lead the securities fraud class action lawsuit.
+22, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Dow Inc. ("Dow" or the "Company") (NYSE: DOW).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN DOW INC. (DOW), CLICK HERE BEFORE OCTOBER 28, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR DOW INVESTMENTS, CLICK HERE BEFORE OCTOBER 28, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?